capstanlqc/omegat-guides/docs/_includes/omt-qa-comp.md

 Repeat the steps above until no untranslated segments remain.

-Finally, check the progress status bar again to confirm completion now.
+Finally, check the progress status bar again to confirm completion.